cloudControl/buildpack-php/README.md

 at the end of Apache's httpd.conf.

 #### Manually setting the DocumentRoot
 By default the document root of the web application is '/app/www'.
 This can be modified in custom Apache configuration files too.
-Below is the example of the Apache configuration file specifying a custom DocumentRoot and Directory:
+Below is the example of the Apache configuration file (e.g `.buildpack/apache/conf/custom_document_root.conf`) specifying a custom [DocumentRoot](http://httpd.apache.org/docs/current/mod/core.html#documentroot) and [Directory](http://httpd.apache.org/docs/current/mod/core.html#directory):

     # If the webroot is /page/public in your project, the DocumentRoot will be
     # /app/www/page/public